 Since the chocolate streaks on my cake balls were yellow, I used yellow colored tissue paper.

 Hold the square sheet in your hand and start to pinch from the bottom until the top starts to crumple and starts looking like a messy flower.

 To maintain this “flowery” shape, twist the bottom and it will start to look like a mini stem.

 To give these flowers a more rounded petal look, cut off sharp, random edges from the top using scissors and you will end up with easy-to-make, cute flowers.

 All you have to do now is place these flowers in any gaps you see between cake balls.

-NOTE: If you want, you can glue gun a toothpick into each flower and then push it into gaps.
-This way, the flowers would be more secure but I was feeling slightly lazy and didn’t feel like doing this…heheh
+If you want, you can glue gun a toothpick into each flower and then push it into gaps.
+This way, the flowers would be more secure but I was feeling slightly lazy and didn’t feel like doing this…heheh.

-Place your cake on a cake board and you are done!
+Place your cake ball cake on a board or a tray and you are done!

 If you liked this cake ball cake, you may like some of these other decorated cakes too: